pp-sepag/UserLAndLibrary/README.md

 Note: It will require you to download a variety of packages via the SDK Manager

+## Building a Release APK

+1) Build->Generate Signed Bundle / APK.

+2) Select APK (not Anroid App Bundle), then hit next.

+3) Select an existing key store or create a new one, then hit next.
+Never lose this file.

+4) Select "release" as the build variant.
+Select V1 AND V2 signature versions (both are required).
+Then click finish.

+5) The result will be under app/release.
+You should probably save this and rename it with a version number at the end.

 ## Setting Up your Production Environment

 1) Setup assets server